Chinese tennis star Peng Shuai denies making sexual assault allegation | DW | 07.02.2022

 Peng, who was accompanied by Chinese Olympic Committee Chief of Staff Wang Kan during the course of the interview at a hotel inside the Winter Olympics bubble, told the newspaper she was retiring from tennis.

+Human rights lawyer Teng Biao also said that the "[IOC] and its President Bach have been helping to promote the Chinese government's propaganda in Peng Shuai's case."

+"It is shameful for the IOC to put its own interests ahead of the basic human rights of athletes," he told DW.

 The IOC said Peng would attend several events at the Winter Games in a statement on Monday.
-She also planned travels to Europe and the IOC headquarters in Switzerland after the pandemic, the statement added.
+She also plans to travel to Europe and the IOC headquarters in Switzerland after the pandemic, the statement added.